top of page

 Our MissioN

 The goal of the Ashland/Sviatohirsk Sister City Project is to promote, foster and maintain a mutually beneficial and rewarding collegial relationship with a city in Ukraine on a long term basis.
 This kind of relationship traditionally includes reciprocal activities in the areas of education, the arts, and business and may include student and teacher exchange programs, scholarship funds, cultural events, language training programs via zoom, and potential business partnerships and promotions.
-Ashland has maintained such a relationship with Guanahuato, Mexico for over 50 years.
+Ashland has maintained such a relationship with Guanajuato, Mexico for over 50 years.

 Our motto is: we cannot hope to save the whole country of Ukraine, but we can, with good will and some collective hard work, help one small town at a time.